MoveOn.org ad controversy: Popular response

 A Rasmussen Reports survey found that 23% of Americans approved of the ad while 58% disapproved.
 The Economist stated on September 27 that "the group had raised $500,000 the day the Senate voted, its biggest one-day fundraising total all year.
 Over four days, in the midst of the row, it took in $1.6m[illion]."

 Counter-ads

 Republican presidential candidate Rudy Giuliani ran his own full-page ad in The New York Times on September 14.
 Giuliani asked for and received a similar reduced fee as Moveon.org, paying $65,000.

-Conservative nonprofit lobbying organization Freedom's Watch created two video ads in response to MoveOn.org's ad.Freedom's Watch - Condemn On September 24, Freedom's Watch ran a full-page ad in The New York Times attacking former Iranian President Mahmoud Ahmadinejad — calling him a "terrorist".
+Conservative nonprofit lobbying organization Freedom's Watch created two video ads in response to MoveOn.org's ad.
+On September 24, Freedom's Watch ran a full-page ad in The New York Times attacking former Iranian President Mahmoud Ahmadinejad — calling him a "terrorist".
 The ad asserted that Ahmadinejad "has supported attacks on our soldiers and our allies".